Hares-2088/Calorie-Calculator/README.md

 # Calorie Calculator

-This website lets you know what should be your your calorie intake by day.
+This website lets you know what should be your calorie intake by day.
 It takes the data that you put in the form and then gets you your TDEE and your BMR.When you click on the send button it will send you an e-mail with your information so that you don't forget them.

 Also, the e-mail will be containing some good and bad eating habits.